hirshagarwal/MRISeg/README.md

 in a similar domain seems like a more efficient approach.
 Hopefully this model will be able to create performant image segmentation for various radiology or pathology based tasks in the future.

+The ultimate goal of this project is to be a plug and play model where a small amount of new training data in an associated can be used as transfer learning data for a general purpose identification and segmentation model.

 ## Training Data
 The data used for training the initial model is the BraTS2020 data found here:
 [BraTS2020](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation?rvi=1)